 OHSS & Pregnancy

 Because the symptoms of OHSS are exacerbated by pregnancy, sometimes a “freeze all” cycle is the safest option during an IVF cycle.
 In this case, all the embryos are frozen and a transfer delayed until full recovery.

 Who is at risk?

 Some women are more at risk than others of developing this complication.
-Women with polycystic ovaries are most at risk because they have many tiny follicles present that respond to the stimulation medicine.
-Other women at risk are those who have a high number of antral follicles, high anti-mullerian hormone (AMH) levels, high luteinizing hormone (LH) blood level and high LH to follicle-stimulating hormone (FSH) ratio.
+Women with polycystic ovary syndrome (PCOS) are most at risk because they have many tiny follicles present that can respond to the stimulation medicine.
+Other women at risk are those who have:

 If the blood estrogen level is rising too high or too quickly, the doctor can reduce the dose of FSH medication or "coast" the treatment by stopping the FSH injections for a few days.
 This will give the ovaries a break from being over-stimulated and help to reduce the chance of OHSS.